StackmateNetwork/stackmate-core/src/bip392/README.md

 Users of air-gapped hardware only require their manufacturers to support the `encrypt/decrypt functions` in order to facilitate much more reliable bitcoin scripting on the application layer.

-Similar to the process of psbt's being fed into hardware for signature, ERD can be fed into hardware for decryption.
+Similar to the process of a psbt being fed into hardware for signature, ERD can be fed into hardware for decryption.

 ## Implementations